supasuge/supasuge.github.io/content/about.md

 layout: default
 ---

 Hello!
 My name is Evan Pardon, I go by the moniker **supasuge** online.
 I'm an aspiring IT and Cybersecurity professional with a strong passion & keen interest for Electrical Engineering, InfoSec, DevOps/System Administration, Cryptography, AI, and Pentesting/Red Teaming.
-Currently I'm pursuing an associate's degree in Cybersecurity at [Oakland Community College](https://www.oaklandcc.edu/), with plans to continue my education at a four-year institution upon completion.
+Currently I'm pursuing an associate's degree in Cybersecurity at [Oakland Community College](https://www.oaklandcc.edu/) while I continue to narrow down my field's of interest, with plans to continue my education at a four-year institution upon completion.

 My technical skills include Python programming, Bash scripting, Linux System Administration, and some experience with Windows System Administration.
 These skills, combined with my theoretical knowledge, create a strong foundation for my professional growth and are essential in my journey towards becoming a well-rounded, respected Cybersecurity professional.